 Presents computer automation including PLCs, SCADA, and PC-based systems to control processes.
 Topics such as PLC control and computer data acquisition are introduced where students will use existing systems or build systems and control these systems with PLCs and computer data acquisition systems.
 Assesses students through test and project evaluations and the course will be assessed by graduate feedback.
-Prerequisite: INS 230, and ELE 233.
-Lecture 2-3 hours.
-Laboratory 3-4 hours.
-Total 5-7 hours per week.
+Prerequisite(s): INS 230 and ELE 233.